zetanumbers/book/src/natural-aliasing.md

 The same marker lifetime establishes that these cells alias the same memory region.
 Compiler would complain otherwise if such `Cell` is designed properly (like [`GhostCell`] is).
+**This syntax essentially expresses the notion of "what's put inside stays there unless overwritten", for a collection of access points, i.e. aliasing references.**

 This comes with a cool consiquence of alternative definition of thread-safe/unsafe types.
 It would be safe to send a type across the thread boundary only if it's aliased memory region isn't aliased anywhere else.